EvilJordan/rewardValues/README.md

 # get all EL ever for an address and all CL withdrawals in blocks 17034893 through 17034895
 node getRewards -b 17034893 -c 17034895

+# get everything and then update Google Sheets (requires additional configuration to connect to Google Drive, not yet documented here)
+node getRewards && node updateSpreadsheet
 ```
 ---